 EXTRAS: With the competition on the affiliate market, traffic sources keep coming up with constant improvements.
 The anti-fraud filtering kit is one of them, also working in favor of your traffic’s quality.

-Next, the AI-powered powered solutions or rule-based optimization options are definitely worth your attention.
+Next, the rule-based optimization options are definitely worth your attention.
 They allow for pre-setting certain action flows and ensure that your campaign budget is not burnt, bids are adjusted automatically, daily spend caps are kept and the right decisions are followed.

 Also, campaign testing tools are of great benefit allowing affiliates to see if all the tokens and parameters needed for correct conversion tracking are set right.
 This helps avoid inadvertent mistakes and missing out on your parked domain campaigns profit.